How to Talk to Someone Who Speaks Another Language

 Speak Clearly and Simply

 Whether you're using a translation app or speaking through an interpreter, clear speech makes a big difference.
 Speak at a moderate pace, use simple sentence structures, and avoid idioms or slang that might not translate well.
 "Take a rain check" might confuse a translator — "let's reschedule" won't.
+The same goes for sarcasm, inside jokes, and phrases with two meanings: they rarely survive the trip through another language, and they often leave the other person looking confused rather than amused.

 Be Patient and Present